 - Caris College is a SMOKE-FREE campus.
-Students, faculty and staff are not permitted to smoke inside or up-to 20-feet near the Caris College campus or buildings including sidewalks, parking lots, and grass areas. - Student, faculty and staff behavior must be professional and courteous at all times. - Faculty and student cell phones are to remain off, or on silent during all instructional and laboratory classes.
-They are only permitted to be used during class breaks or between classes. - Obscene or foul language will not be tolerated. - All firearms and deadly weapons of all types are prohibited on the College's premises and parking areas. - Drugs and/or alcohol is not permitted in any area of the facility, including parking lots.
+Students, faculty and staff are not permitted to smoke inside or up-to 20-feet near the Caris College campus or buildings including sidewalks, parking lots, and grass areas. - Student, faculty, and staff behavior must be professional and courteous at all times. - Faculty and student cell phones are to remain off, or on silent during all instructional and laboratory classes.
+They are only permitted to be used during class breaks or between classes. - Eating is permitted in breakrooms only.
+Beverages are allowed in the classroom if they are in a closed container with a lid. - Obscene or foul language will not be tolerated. - All firearms and deadly weapons of all types are prohibited on the College's premises and parking areas. - Drugs and/or alcohol is not permitted in any area of the facility, including parking lots.
 College sponsored activities are considered as part of the facility.
 Anyone under the influence of any controlled substance, without benefit of a doctor's prescription, will not be allowed to enter the facility.
 We will refer anyone with a suspected substance abuse problem for an immediate drug test. - Faculty, staff and students are expected to uphold high standards of personal integrity.
-Any form of cheating or academic dishonesty is unacceptable and cause for disciplinary action, up to expulsion. - Regular attendance and active participation in every class is essential. - Faculty and students must be willing to explore different points of view. - High standards of personal hygiene are essential. - No fraternization between faculty, staff and students while enrolled in Caris College. - Professional boundaries must be maintained with students, faculty and staff. - Satisfactory progress must be maintained in class and lab. - Financial obligations to the College must be met.
+Any form of cheating or academic dishonesty is unacceptable and cause for disciplinary action, up to expulsion. - Regular attendance and active participation in every class is essential. - Faculty and students must be willing to explore different points of view. - High standards of personal hygiene are essential. - No fraternization between faculty, staff and students while enrolled in Caris College. - Professional boundaries must be maintained with students, faculty, and staff. - Satisfactory progress must be maintained in class and lab. - Financial obligations to the College must be met.